aBraM-aBraM/djb2_hash_c_preprocessor/README.md

 ## Using My Solution

 My solution allows taking the first solution and having an ID generated automatically from the error name.
-There's still a small chance for collisions for paranoids buts its a much nicer solution.

 The hash support having a shorter name than max hash length.